Delayed-type hypersensitivity (DTH) Mouse Model

 The delayed-type hypersensitivity (DTH) mouse model represents a relatively quick and useful approach for evaluating the efficacy of potential immunomodulatory or immunosuppressive compounds to modulate the cellular immune response, primarily Th1 and Th17 type responses.
 By challenging the cell-mediated immune response, you can obtain valuable information such as whether your lead immunomodulatory compound can reduce DTH in mice.
 Hypersensitivity reactions can be categorized based on the delivery of the antigen through subcutaneous injection, topical administration or via the gut.

-Developing new, safe and efficacious therapies is an extremely intricate process.
-As a preclinical immunology contract research organisation (CRO), InnoSer partners with you to help you navigate the complexities of this research area.
+Developing new, safe, and efficacious therapies is an extremely intricate process.
+As a preclinical immunology contract research organization (CRO), InnoSer partners with you to help you navigate the complexities of this research area.

 Take advantage of InnoSer’s collaborative approach to develop the most optimal study design.
 With flexible and fast study start times you can perform your research at an accelerated pace.
 By outsourcing your preclinical oncology studies to InnoSer, you gain access to our in vitro and in vivo immunology drug development portfolio.